Being a good neighbour

 Social media is great...

 However, please remember to keep safe, be respectful, and professional.
-You should also ensure consent from all parties appearing in the content you post.
+You should also ensure you have consent from everyone appearing in the content you post.
 The use of social media can have a major positive impact on your personal, professional and academic life if used appropriately.

 Get involved